-This website is meant to serve as a meeting-place, a hub of activity and participation, an archive for our research, and a center for re-imagining democracy, global citizenship and transformative education, the inter-related, interdisciplinary concepts underpinning our project.
-We are hopeful that this UNESCO Chair DCMÉT will be able to engage colleagues, students, activists, civil society members, decision-makers and a variety of interested parties around the world.
-The UNESCO Chair DCMÉT was founded in 2016, and the first term was completed in late 2020.
-An application for renewal for another four years is in process.
+This website is meant to serve as a meeting-place, a hub of activity and participation, an archive for our research, and a center for re-imagining democracy, global citizenship and transformative education, the inter-related, multi-/inter-/trans-disciplinary concepts underpinning our project.
+We are hopeful that our UNESCO Chair DCMÉT will be able to engage colleagues, students, activists, civil society members, decision-makers and a variety of interested parties around the world.
+The UNESCO Chair DCMÉT was founded in 2016.

 What is a UNESCO Chair?

 A UNESCO Chair involves research, civil society participation, linking up with partners in the Global South, and a direct connection to UNESCO objectives and goals, especially, pertaining to the UNESCO Chair DCMÉT, in relation to human rights, global citizenship, education for sustainable development, peace education, gender equality, and education for all within a critical, engaging and inclusive lens.
 Working with UNESCO and other UNESCO Chairs is also a unique feature of the work undertaken by a UNESCO Chair.